doliveirakn/fibonacci/readme.md

 end
 ```

 By leveraging the default proc for Hashes, we avoid redundant calculations.
+This is a useful tactic for dynamic programming.

 ![Graph 8](https://github.com/doliveirakn/fibonacci/blob/main/images/Graph%208.png)